Alvis1986/MiningPoolMiner/README.md

 Report and monitor your mining rig's status by including the command above.
 Wallet address must be set even if you are only using MiningPoolHub as a pool.
 You can access the reported information by entering your wallet address on the https://multipoolminer.io/monitor web address.
 By using this service you understand and accept the terms and conditions detailed in this document (further below).

 **-switchingprevention**
 Since version 2.6, the delta value (integer) that was used to determine how often MultiPoolMiner is allowed to switch, is now user-configurable on a scale of 1 to infinity on an intensity basis.
 Default is 1 (Start.bat default is 2).
 Recommended values are 1-10 where 1 means the most frequent switching and 10 means the least switching.
 Please note setting this value to zero (0) will not turn this function off!
-Please see further explanation in MULTIPOOLMINER'S LOGIC section below.
+Please see further explanation in MININGPOOLMINERS'S LOGIC section below.

 **-autoupdate:false**
 By default MPM will perform an automatic update on startup if a newer version is found.
 Set to 'false' to disable automatic update to latest MPM version.